pwaring/notes/programming/nodejs.md

 npm packages that a project relies on can be found in the `node_modules` directory (which should be added to your `.gitignore` file).

+`npm install --save-dev mocha`: Lists `mocha` in the development dependencies, so it will not be included on a live site.

+## JSHint

+JSHint checks JavaScript files for various things.

+Install: `npm install -g jshint`

+Run: `jshint file.js`

 ## Express

  * Express defaults to a status code of 200, this does not have to be specified explicitly.